-- 3. In Order No. 845, the Commission adopted ten different reforms in three categories to improve the interconnection process.
-First, in order to improve certainty for interconnection customers, the Commission: (1) removed the limitation that interconnection customers may exercise the option to build the transmission provider's interconnection facilities4 and stand alone network upgrades5 only in instances when the transmission provider cannot meet the dates proposed by the interconnection customer;6 and (2) required that transmission providers establish interconnection dispute resolution procedures that allow a disputing party unilaterally to seek non-binding dispute resolution.7 - 4.
-Second, to promote more informed interconnection decisions, the Commission: (1) required transmission providers to outline and make public a method for determining contingent facilities; (2) required transmission providers to list the specific study
+3. In Order No. 845, the Commission adopted 10 different reforms in three categories to improve the interconnection process.
+First, in order to improve certainty for interconnection customers, the Commission: (1) removed the limitation that interconnection customers may exercise the option to build the transmission provider's interconnection facilities4 and stand alone network upgrades5 only in instances when the transmission provider cannot meet the dates proposed by the interconnection customer;6 and (2) required that transmission providers establish interconnection dispute resolution procedures that allow a disputing party unilaterally to seek non-binding dispute resolution.7

+4. Second, to promote more informed interconnection decisions, the Commission: (1) required transmission providers to outline and make public a method for determining contingent facilities;8 (2) required transmission providers to list the specific study

-$^{^3}$ Order No. 845, 163 FERC \P 61,043 at P 2; Order No. 845-A, 166 FERC \P 61,137 at P 1.
+3 Id.
+P 2; Order No. 845-A, 166 FERC ¶ 61,137 at P 1.